Dysphagia in Children

-Your child’s healthcare provider will ask about your child’s health history.
-Then,
+Your child’s healthcare provider will ask about your child’s health history and do

-Your child may need a blood test if the healthcare provider thinks there’s an infection.
+Your child may need a blood test if the provider thinks there’s an infection.
+Your

-Your child may also need an imaging test or other tests.
-These tests may include the
+child may also need an imaging test or other tests.
+These tests may include the following:

 Barium swallow and upper GI series